Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 The letters, written by Niki Adams, of the English Collective of Prostitutes, a leading campaign group that supports sex workers, outline cases of sex workers who allege they have been intimidated by police.

-In one letter sent to the Joint Professional Standards Department Norfolk Constabulary, she claims police entered a sex worker’s premises without showing a warrant.
+In one letter sent to the Joint Professional Standards Department of the Norfolk Constabulary, she claims police entered a sex worker’s premises without showing a warrant.

 The officers are alleged to have shouted that “prostitution was illegal in the UK, told her that she was mentally ill, searched the flat and took her phones and a personal book containing her email address, passwords and phone numbers”.